devken0/game-library-api/README.md

 If you are using Windows, just follow the official docs for each of these to set them up on your system.

-If you are using Ubuntu, here are the commands you can follow to prepare your system:
+For Ubuntu, here are the commands you can follow to prepare your system:

 ```sh
 # update system repositories and packages